 The Columbus Organization is a Charter Member of NACM.
+In this role, The Columbus Organization is c0-sponsoring the 25th Annual Case Management Conference in Philadelphia, PA on October 1st-3rd, 2019.
 NACM is the ONLY not-for-profit national voice for Case Managers and Service Coordinators.
 Members of NACM are part of a network of practicing professionals who are advocates for community-based case management systems.
 These valued members share ideas and work to minimize bureaucratic barriers, practice high ethical standards, support career growth, and promote the vitality and professional image of case management and service coordination.

 From the beginning, The Columbus Organization has been committed to providing services at the highest level of quality and compliance.
 The Columbus Organization is certified by the Centers for Medicare and Medicaid Services (CMS), Center for Clinical Standards and Quality, as a Quality Improvement Organization (QIO)-like entity.

 Working on behalf of CMS, QIO-like entities are independent, objective organizations that improve health care delivery, safety, and efficiency through a combination of collaborating with provider organizations, delivering targeted technical assistance, and providing direct intervention with Medicare beneficiaries and the healthcare community.
 QIOs work directly with health care providers to ensure the most current, clinically-proven techniques and practices deliver safe, high-quality care.

 CMS granted our company the QIO-like entity certification based on our success providing peer reviews, mortality reviews, systems reviews, technical assistance and training.

 The Columbus Organization has been accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) for more than a decade.
 As a CARF organization, we share its mission, vision and values.